 The Partnership for Civic Advancement

 Generously supported through grants from its sustaining partner, the Bangor Savings Bank Foundation, as well as grants from the Davis Educational Foundation and the T.H.E.O.
-Fund, the UMF Partnership for Civic Advancement supports student participation in community-based activities in western Maine and beyond that are designed to be mutually beneficial to UMF students, our community partners and the communities served.
+Fund, the UMF Partnership for Civic Advancement supports student participation in internships and service-learning activities in western Maine and beyond that are designed to be mutually beneficial to UMF students, our partners and the communities served.

 Many of our internships are paid positions (largely made possible through the support of our sponsors, the Bangor Savings Bank Foundation, the Davis Educational Foundation, and the T.H.E.O.
 Fund) and carry academic credits toward your UMF degree.